 Grilled Mediterranean Eggplant

 If you’re going to make this on the grill, simply brush a bit of olive oil on the sliced and scored eggplant, grill and then brush half of the marinade over the already cooked eggplant.
 I would still use the tahini drizzle because….
 TAHINI friends.
-I use tahini for both the nutty flavor and the healthy fats and calcium.
-It’s so versatile.
-This is a sweet version with the maple syrup, but tahini is a great base when you need something savory as well.

 Did you know commenting and rating recipes is one of the best ways to support your favorite food bloggers?
 If you made this recipe, please consider a five star rating below and leave a comment.
 Also, please share your photos on instagram by tagging me @dkhealthcoach and using the hashtag #debraklein